SpongePowered/SpongeDocs/source/server/getting-started/jre.rst

 If your computer supports it, you should use 64-bit versions of Java whenever possible.
 The Java installers from the `this website <https://java.com/en/download/>`__ should detect whether your computer is ready for 64-bit.
+However the autodetection is sometimes wrong.
+It is also possible to look this up in the system information window.

 Because the 64-bit version of Java runs considerably better, and also lets Java use more than ~3 GB of your RAM (memory), we always recommend it over 32-bit.